-The dental hygienist’s keen eye can also spot changes that may indicate oral cancer.
-Our dental hygiene programs — some of the finest in the country — will qualify you to practice in this important field.
+The dental hygienist’s keen eye can also identify changes that may indicate oral cancer.
+Our dental hygiene program — one of the finest in the country — will prepare you to practice in this profession.

-You’ll get your clinical education in the UNH Dental Center, which includes:
+You’ll get your clinical education in the University of New Haven Dental Center, which includes:

 All of our programs have one thing in common: They are rigorous.
 That rigor will make you a top-notch professional in the field and highly attractive to employers.

 You’ll have the chance to test your mettle in the real world long before you graduate.
 After starting in our on-campus clinic, you’ll rotate to off-campus locations that include:

 Then, if you enroll in the bachelor’s completion program after receiving your A.S. at the University of New Haven, you’ll have some amazing academic service study away/study abroad opportunities — such as working on Cherokee and Navajo reservations in North Carolina and Arizona.
 Click to learn more about our internship and study away opportunities.